eLeMenCy/Midi4J/README.md

     - The sadly no longer developed [JnAerator](https://github.com/nativelibs4java/JNAerator) JNA utility.

 #####Philosophy:
-One thing has tripped me quite a bit, at the beginning of using RtMidi*, querying devices/ports always results to available **opposite** (target) devices...
+One thing has tripped me quite a bit, at the beginning of learning RtMidi*, querying devices/ports always results to available **opposite** (target) devices...

 For example: